Winemaker + Owner

 Chris was also inspired by many restaurants in the Bay Area focusing on ingredients sourced locally and more simply prepared – the best way.
 He noticed most wine lists focused mainly on imported wines.
 What you eat influences what you drink and Chris wanted to make wines that complimented dishes.
 He wanted to bring back the history of California wines and what they were originally – great table wines.
 He set out to make lighter, fresher, lower alcohol wines that are more affordable.
 And so began the creative and learning process of making natural wines and where we are today.

-At Broc Cellars, all of our wines are made using spontaneous fermentation, a process that means we only use native yeasts and bacteria that exist on the grapes in order to make wine.
-This is unlike many of the wines you will see in grocery stores or on wine shop shelves and in restaurants.
+Our goal in making wine is to bring out the natural expression of the grape.
+We start by using only native fermentations, a process that means we only use native yeasts and bacteria that exist on the grapes in order to make wine.
+We pick grapes early while they are still healthy and less desiccated.
+This allows for an easier fermentation without the need to add yeast because you don’t have copious amounts of sugar.
+We also pick the grapes early for good acidity.
 We don’t add anything – this includes nutrients, yeast, bacteria, enzymes, tannins or other popular fermentation agents.
-Sulphur is a naturally occurring element in all wine, the amount found can vary.
-We add little to no S02, depending on the wine and style.
+Sulphur is a naturally occurring element in all wine and the amount found can vary.
+We add little to no sulphur, depending on the wine and style.

 We source an eclectic mix of grapes from all over California, working with vineyards as far south as Paso Robles and as far north as Mendocino.
 All of the vineyards are smaller and farmed organically.